ibm-js/deliteful/docs/ProgressIndicator.md

 </table>

 ##Styling
 **ProgressIndicator** generates SVG markup that can be styled using CSS and/or inline styles.
-The treemap provides a default TreeMap.css that must be included in your application.
-Alternate rendering can be achieved by overriding some of the CSS rules and using the classes put by the treemap on the HTML elements.

 Todo: CSS classes (.d-progress-indicator + .d-progress-indicator-lines)